 The Company considers all highly liquid investments with a maturity of three months or less when acquired to be cash equivalents.
 The Company places its cash with high credit quality financial institutions in the United States and Canada.
-On December 31, 2020, the Company's cash balance was \$14,341,727.
-To reduce its risk associated with the failure of such financial institution, the Company will evaluate at least annually the rating of the financial institution in which it holds deposits.
+On December 31, 2021, the Company's cash balance was \$19,581,707.
+To reduce its risk associated with the failure of such financial institution, the Company will evaluate, as needed, the rating of the financial institution in which it holds deposits.